-Assange has been criticized for agreeing to host his own chat show on Russia Today, given the Russian authorities' own dubious record on freedom of speech.
+Assange has been criticised for agreeing to host his own chat show on Russia Today, given the Russian authorities' own dubious record on freedom of speech.

 After disregarding diplomatic protocol by publishing cables that were supposed to be confidential, Assange is now relying on diplomatic convention to shield himself from a legal extradition process.
 Critics pointed to the irony.

-Authorities in Quito, who briefly offered Assange residency at the height of the WikiLeaks furor in November 2010 before backing off, are considering his asylum request.
+Authorities in Quito, who briefly offered Assange residency at the height of the WikiLeaks furore in November 2010 before backing off, are considering his asylum request.